fertrig/react-intro-class/README.md

 [] 1.
 Create a new component ChatGiphys that will render a list of giphys [] 2.
 ChatController will own ChatGiphys
 [] 3.
-Ff the new message starts with '/giphy' then call the giphy api to get a giphy based on the new message [] 4.
+If the new message starts with '/giphy' then call the giphy api to get a giphy based on the new message [] 4.
 When the request completes, fire an action with the giphy data [] 5.
 The chat store will handle this action and it will add the new giphy to a list of giphys [] 6.
 Chat store should emit change so the ChatGiphys component is updated